Overview

 import { notifications } from "@mantine/notifications"

-id, if we intend to update this notification later on loadingto display a spinnerautoCloseto false, to keep the notification on-screen until dismissed.
-By default, the notification closes automatically.
-We may set the delay by providing a duration in milliseconds.positionto set it somewhere else than bottom-right.
+id, if we intend to update this notification later on loadingto display a spinnerautoClose: we keep the notification on-screen until dismissed (autoClose: false), or set an auto-close timer in milliseconds.positionto set it somewhere else than bottom-right.

 notifications.show({